igrishaev/pg/doc/090-copy.md

 The `copy-in` function copies the data from in InputStream into the database.
 The payload of the stream is either produced by the previous `copy-out` function or manually by dumping the data into CSV/binary format.
-The funtion returns the number or rows processed by the server.
+The function returns the number or rows processed by the server.

 ~~~clojure
 (def in-stream